Time to Pass the Torch: Why Political Comebacks Are Not the Answer

 So why aren’t they being chosen?
 The answer lies in habit—and in the grip of traditional politics.
 Dynasties dominate because voters are made to believe there are no alternatives.
 But there are.
 And it is time to choose them.

 This is not just a call for generational change.
 It is a call for courage.
-To vote not based on name, nostalgia, or seniority, but on merit, track record, and potential.
+To vote not based on nostalgia, or seniority, but on merit, track record, and potential.
 It is a call for the old guard to recognize that public service is not a lifelong entitlement—but a responsibility that, at some point, must be passed on.

 Let this election be a turning point.
 Let those who once led with distinction now lead by example—by stepping aside, mentoring the next generation, and proving that legacy is not measured by how long you stay in power, but by what you leave behind.